Nitis-coder/Github-Demo/README.md

 # Github-Demo
-This is a demo from Git &amp; Github Classess
+This is a demo from Git &amp; Github Class.